Roaches Hall - Peak District

 To complement this, Roaches Hall has a fitted oak door kitchen, granite work surfaces, with two large fridges and a large freezer and fully equipped with everything you could need for your party.
 It contains a large electric range with a double oven plus plenty of granite work surfaces and cupboard space.
 Facilities include microwave, washer/dryer, 2 large fridges and an upright freezer, 2 dishwashers, 6 slot toaster, copious crockery, glassware, cutlery, etc. Of course, if you want to save on the washing up, then bring in a catering chef and their waiters to have a true Party House meal!

 Roaches Hall has 13 bedrooms (5 doubles, 6 twins, 2 quads), and we know how important it is for your guests to get a good night’s sleep, so all our beds have lovely thick duvets to make sure they nod off in comfort.
 You will also find most of our bedrooms have stunning views looking out onto rolling hills in the distant, making for some incredible sunsets for your guests.
 The master bedroom also has an en-suite, as well as a wonderful bath overlooking the stunning local views.

 There are also 11 bath and shower rooms all refurbished so that you have plenty of hot water.
 Many of these are ensuite.

-Roaches Hall comes with its own garden, fields, and woodlands for your use, with stunning views onto the Peak District, absolutely perfect for hosting a BBQ or outdoor get-together.
+Roaches Hall comes with its own garden with stunning views onto the Peak District, absolutely perfect for hosting a BBQ or outdoor get-together.
 Alternatively, if your guests want to go for a walk between the famous Roaches rocks, they are just the other side of the gate opposite the front door from a public footpath.